 It is easier for a camel to pass through the eye of a needle than for a rich man to enter the kingdom of God.

-Almost daily, this belief was validated by the media and politicians, who almost unanimously, vilified the rich as individuals who did not pay their fair share in taxes, who paid employees far too little and who were, well, just plain corrupt.
+Almost daily, this belief was validated by the media and politicians, who almost unanimously, vilified the rich as individuals who did not pay their fair share in taxes, who paid employees far too little and who were, well, just plain corrupt, evil people.

 That all changed in 2009, after completing my analysis of my five-year study on the daily habits of the rich and poor.
 That study opened my eyes.
 I learned that wealthy individuals were not bad people.
-So many of the self-made millionaires I studied devoted their time and money, funding and running charitable organizations that helped poor people, disabled people, homeless people, and those otherwise cast aside by society.
+So many of the self-made millionaires I studied devoted their time and money funding and running charitable organizations that helped poor people, disabled people, homeless people, and those otherwise cast aside by society.
 They also valued their employees, loaning them money to help them purchase a home, paying for unexpected medical expenses and mentoring them so they too could succeed.